Operational history of the Luftwaffe (1939–1945): 1941

 By the end of 1941 the Luftwaffe had been reduced to just 30–40% of their original strength.
 The winter weather and the snow caused damage to aircraft, as engines seized and the oil and fuel froze inside the tanks.
 The Luftwaffe was losing as many aircraft damaged than in combat.
 The Luftwaffe also lost its General der Jagdflieger Werner Mölders, who was killed on 22 November in an accident, sapping morale even further.

 The Wehrmacht was now pushing toward Moscow and the Luftwaffe delivered its first raids over the capital but caused little damage.
 The Russians however were reinforced with fresh forces from Siberia including significant numbers of the T-34 tanks and nearly 1,000 aircraft.
 The Russian counter-attack, despite Luftwaffe intervention, succeeded in pushing the Germans back in December, saving Moscow and cutting off large parts of Army Group Centre.
 Faced with annihilation of its forces in the central sector, the Luftwaffe was ordered to increase its efforts, and it managed to prevent the destruction of the central front forces.
 The VVS now had numerical superiority.

 The failure of the Luftwaffe during Barbarossa was reflected in its losses, with 2,093 aircraft of all types being destroyed.
 Soviet losses stand at 21,200 destroyed, 10,000 in combat, of which 7,500 were shot down by the Luftwaffe fighters, who could now boast some of the top aces like Günther Lützow who had already surpassed the 100 victory mark; these scores were to increase over time.
 The successes of the German air arm were offset by the losses which unlike the Soviet Air Force could not be replaced easily as the German economy had not yet been put on a full war footing.
 Losses in personnel were also high and irreplaceable with 3,231 killed, 2,028 missing and 8,453 wounded.

 The campaign in Russia had commenced with an insufficient number of combat aircraft.
-The reduction in serviceable aircraft, in particular dive-bombers, meant medium bomber and fighter-bomber units were rushing to 'hot-spots' to prevent enemy gains.
-Arguably the lack of a strategic bomber force denied the Luftwaffe the opportunity to attack Soviet industry and would prove fatal to the success of the campaign, as Soviet production continued to increase which would help them maintain high numbers of aircraft and gain numerical and then, briefly, air superiority in November/December 1941.
+The reduction in serviceable aircraft, in particular dive-bombers, meant medium-bomber and fighter-bomber units were rushing to "hot-spots" to prevent enemy gains.
+Arguably the lack of a strategic bomber force denied the Luftwaffe the opportunity to attack Soviet industry and would prove fatal to the success of the Axis campaign, as Soviet production continued to increase which would help the Soviets maintain high numbers of aircraft and gain numerical and then, briefly, air superiority in November/December 1941.